profitphil/Qraffle-Smart-Contract-Proposal/README.md

 1. Connect wallet with WalletConnect
 2. Select a raffle
 3. Send entries (no limit)
-4. Wait for completion
+4. Watch for raffle completion
 5. If selected, prize is sent automatically
-6. Webhook updates results
+6. Webhook with raffle results
-7. Tangible prizes require ownership verification and shipping details
+7. Tangible prizes require wallet ownership verification and shipping details

 ---